p3lim-wow/LibContainer/README.md

-# Backpack
+# LibContainer

-This is an addon for the popular MMORPG "World of Warcraft".
+This is a library addon for the popular MMORPG "World of Warcraft".
-It can be downloaded at [Curse](//mods.curse.com/addons/wow/backpack) or at [WoWInterface](//wowinterface.com/downloads/info16997).
+It is not designed to be run as an addon by itself, it _must be embedded_.

 ## Description

-Backpack is a (work in progress) category-based bag addon.

-It has the following features:

-- Category based, container separated system:
-	- Comes with 15 categories
-	- Can be extended with plugins
-	- Items can be assigned manually (ctrl+right click)
+This is a container framework for creating bag addons.
+It takes away all the logic needed to process the information regardings bags and slots, and leaves the developer with a framework that is easy to work with to implement the design.

+Features:
+- Containers (bags)
-- Modular features
+- Slots
-	- Such as _money, search, auto-vendor junk, restack_ and more
-	- Can be extended with plugins
-- Skinnable
+- Categories

-	- Comes with a clean, pixel-perfect skin
-	- Can be replaced through plugins
+Future:
-- Movable
+- Currencies
-- Bank (can be viewed from afar)
-- Reagent Bank (as a category for the bank)
+- Bank

-### Planned features

-- Configuration
+- Searching
-	- Add/remove custom categories/containers
+- Widgets
-	- Enable/disable categories and modules
-- Individual container movement
+- Positioning

+As this is intended to be an embedded framework, please see the [embedding guide](//github.com/p3lim-wow/LibContainer/wiki/Embedding) on how to get started.

+The [wiki](//github.com/p3lim-wow/LibContainer/wiki) has information on how to use this framework.
+Also, see the [tests](//github.com/p3lim-wow/LibContainer/tree/master/tests) directory for examples.

 ## Feedback

-If you have a question, please use the comments section on Curse/WoWInterface.
-If you would like to report a bug or contribute to the project, please follow [this link](//github.com/p3lim-wow/Backpack/issues?q=) to get started.
+If you would like to report a bug or contribute to the project, please follow [this link](//github.com/p3lim-wow/LibContainer/issues?q=) to get started.

 ## Legal

-Please see the [LICENSE](//github.com/p3lim-wow/Backpack/blob/master/LICENSE.txt) file.
+Please see the [LICENSE](//github.com/p3lim-wow/LibContainer/blob/master/LICENSE.txt) file.